michaltykac/proshade/README.md

  ## Other dependencies

-  ProSHADE also depends on the *Gemmi*, *libccp4*, *MMDB2* and *SOFT2.0* libraries.
+  ProSHADE also depends on the *Gemmi* and *SOFT2.0* libraries.
 Since the installation of these libraries is non-trivial and does require some user input, these libraries are supplied with the ProSHADE code and will be installed locally by the ProSHADE CMake installation.
 Please note that these dependencies do have their own licences (the CCP4 licence, the GPL licence, ...) and therefore this may limit the ProSHADE usage for some users beyond the ProSHADE copyright and licence itself.

  ## Install